IanCarloz/churnDevf/README.md

 ## Then.
 - Open the script editor of the Spreadsheet.
 - Paste the codeChun.gs code there.
-- Edit the emailAddress with the address to notify.
+- Edit the email variable with the email address to notify.

 ## Finally.
 - Run the churn() function :)